TEK-Nemesis/Original-OGX360-Internal-Conversion-Kit/USB Breakout Boards/README.md

 ## Overview

-RYZEE119 designed the first USB Breakout Boards to accept Micro USB to Micro USB Cables.
+RYZEE119 designed the first USB Breakout Boards to accept Micro USB to Micro USB Cables and 12-pin JST cables 2.0mm pitch.
 The PCB is very small, measuring around 1 sq. in. in size.